andrew-zaytsev/OpenVINO-Samples/OpenVINO_Overview.md

 ```
 </details>

-### Use Inference Pipeline Demo Script
+### How to Use the Inference Pipeline Demo Script
+The `demo_security_barrier_camera` uses vehicle recognition in which vehicle attributes build on each other to narrow in on a specific attribute

+The script:
-`demo_security_barrier_camera` script automatically downloads three pre-trained model IRs, builds the Security Barrier Camera Demo application, and runs it with the downloaded models and the `car_1.bmp` image from the `demo` directory to show an inference pipeline.
-The script uses vehicle recognition in which vehicle attributes build on each other to narrow in on a specific attribute.
+1. Downloads three pre-trained model IRs.
+2. Builds the Security Barrier Camera Demo application.
+3. Runs the applicaiton with the downloaded models and the `car_1.bmp` image from the `demo` directory to show an inference pipeline.

+This application:

-First, an object is identified as a vehicle.
-This identification is used as input to the next model, which identifies specific vehicle attributes, including the license plate.
-Finally, the attributes identified as the license plate are used as input to the third model, which recognizes specific characters in the license plate.
+1. Identifies an object identified as a vehicle.
+2. Uses the vehicle identification as input to the second model, which identifies specific vehicle attributes, including the license plate.
+3. Uses the the licence plate as input to the third model, which recognizes specific characters in the license plate.

 <details>
-    <summary><strong>Example of Running the Pipeline Demo Script</strong></summary>
+    <summary><strong>Click the triangle to see an example of Running the Pipeline demo script</strong></summary>

-For example, to run the script performing inference on Intel® Processor Graphics, use the following command:
+To run the script performing inference on Intel® Processor Graphics:

 ```sh
 ./demo_security_barrier_camera.sh -d GPU
 ```

-When the verification script completes, you will see an image that displays the resulting frame with detections rendered as bounding boxes, and text:
+When the verification script completes, you see an image that displays the resulting frame with detections rendered as bounding boxes, and text:

 ![](https://docs.openvinotoolkit.org/latest/inference_pipeline_script_lnx.png)
 </details>

-### Use Benchmark Demo Script
+### How to Use the Benchmark Demo Script
 `demo_benchmark_app` script illustrates how to use the Benchmark Application to estimate deep learning inference performance on supported devices.
 The script does the following:
 1. Downloads a SqueezeNet model.
 2. Runs the Model Optimizer to convert the model to the IR.